top of page

 If things don't go as planned...

 As always, we are here to help.
 Let us know if you don't see a blog on an issue that you are facing by contacting us on social media or through info@babysleepscience.com (note that while our goal is to help, we can't keep up with personal questions via e-mail.
 It takes away from our time with our own little ones).
-If you are struggling, then feel free to book a one-on-one consultation with us or check out our sleep class.
-We developed the class based on our work with parents and offer many different approaches to sleep problems.
-We have lots of positive feedback on the class and you can join our private Facebook group for extra support while taking the class.
+If you are struggling, feel free to book a one-on-one consultation with us or check out our sleep training class or newborn sleep class.
+We developed these classes based on our work with parents and offer many different approaches to sleep problems.
+We have lots of positive feedback on the class and you can join our private Facebook or Instagram groups for extra support while taking our classes.

 References